-If I have to make a tackle then I have already made a mistake. - Paolo Maldini
+"If I have to make a tackle, then I have already made a mistake" - Paolo Maldini

 In these sessions, there will be a few points to take away.

 Yes, you are right!
 You need to keep your employees and top talents satisfied.
-According to Barron’s millennials prefer perks over a salary increase.
-So if you are thinking of providing fat paychecks for your talents, it won't do the trick.
-If you are confused regarding how to go about it, fret not for there are employee engagement platforms to your rescue.
+According to Barron, millennials prefer perks over a salary increase.
+So if you are thinking of providing fat paychecks for your abilities, it won't do the trick.
+If you are confused about how to go about it, fret not for employee engagement platforms to your rescue.

 On top of perks and benefits, there are a few more points you should look out for.

 Keeping your employees well informed helps in the smooth running of your company and maintains transparency.

 Early updates regarding any event that might be relevant in the future are of utmost importance.